 Though I didn’t include the numbers here (I never include entry or exit transportation costs in these budgets, as everyone enters and exits countries a different way), it is worth noting that our exit from Honduras (Utila to Leon, Nicaragua) cost about $80/person including the ferry and shuttle service–the most expensive day of transportation had in the course of almost 6 months spent backpacking Latin America!

 We ate a little too well in Honduras, including eating at way too many restaurants.

 Indulging in American-style fast food more than was necessary in La Ceiba and eating delicious Honduran food at island prices on Utila both played a role.

 We didn’t have access to a kitchen anywhere in Honduras, so groceries were limited.
 We did buy some sandwich materials and snacks on Utila, in an effort to control costs on the island.

-Including both restaurant meals and groceries, our travel budget for Honduras includes a ridiculous $14.03/person/day for food.
+Including both restaurant meals and groceries, our travel budget for Honduras includes a total of $14.03/person/day for food.

-Even so, we don’t regret the memorable adventures we had in Honduras–we may have spent a lot, but our travel itinerary for Honduras got us away from simply seeing the islands and then leaving, and we definitely got a lot out of the cost, too.
+Even so, we don’t regret the memorable adventures we had in Honduras–we may have spent a lot, but our travel itinerary for Honduras got us away from simply seeing the islands and then leaving, and we definitely got a lot out of our trip to Honduras costs, too.